melonproject-archive/documentation/chapters/exchanges.md

 The following parameters are used by the function:

-`targetExchange` - The address of the water<b>melon</b> Engine exchange contract.
+`targetExchange` - The address of the Melon Engine exchange contract.
 `orderAddresses[2]` - The address of the WETH token contract (maker asset token).
 `orderAddresses[3]` - The address of the MLN token contract (taker asset token).
 `orderValues[0]` - The min quantity of ETH to get back from the Engine.
 `orderValues[1]` - The quantity of the MLN token, expressed in 18 decimal precision.
 `orderValues[6]` - Same as orderValues[1].

 This function requires that the `msg.sender` is the fund manager and that the fund is not shut down.
-The function then requires that desired MLN token trade quantity be approved by the water<b>melon</b> fund.
-The function calls the water<b>melon</b> Engine to get the corresponding quantity of ETH.
-The water<b>melon</b> Engine function `sellAndBurnMln` is called, as the fund transfers MLN for WETH, as the WETH is received by the water<b>melon</b> fund and transferred to the water<b>melon</b> fund's vault, `ownedAssets` is updated with the new position if required and finally, the order status is updated.
+The function then requires that desired MLN token trade quantity be approved by the Melon fund.
+The function calls the Melon Engine to get the corresponding quantity of ETH.
+The Melon Engine function `sellAndBurnMln` is called, as the fund transfers MLN for WETH, as the WETH is received by the Melon fund and transferred to the Melon fund's vault, `ownedAssets` is updated with the new position if required and finally, the order status is updated.
 &nbsp;

 ## ZeroExV2Adapter.sol

 #### Description

-This contract is the exchange adapter to the 0x v2 Exchange contract and serves as the interface from a water<b>melon</b> fund to the 0x v2 Exchange for purposes of exchange of asset tokens listed on the 0x v2 Exchange.
+This contract is the exchange adapter to the 0x v2 Exchange contract and serves as the interface from a Melon fund to the 0x v2 Exchange for purposes of exchange of asset tokens listed on the 0x v2 Exchange.
 &nbsp;

 #### Inherits from